Queen's Park, Heywood

-Queen's Park is a public park in Heywood, in the Metropolitan Borough of Rochdale, Greater Manchester, England.
+Queen's Park is a public park on Queen's Park Road in Heywood, a town within the Metropolitan Borough of Rochdale, Greater Manchester, England.
+Created on land gifted to the Heywood Local Board in the 1870s, it was laid out on the former grounds of Heywood House and opened in 1879.
+The park was later extended eastwards in 1923 with the addition of a boating lake, and it was designated Grade II on the Register of Historic Parks and Gardens in 2001.

 History

 The park is situated on land formerly owned by a local cotton manufacturer Charles Martin Newhouse.
 He died in 1873 without a will, so his estate reverted to Queen Victoria through the Duchy of Lancaster, who subsequently gifted the land to the Heywood Local Board.
 The park was laid out on the former grounds of Heywood House and opened on 2 August 1879.

 In 1923 additional land was donated by alderman David Healey, which extended the park eastwards to include a boating lake.

-The park was Grade II listed on 9 August 2001.
+On 9 August 2001, the park was designated Grade II on the Register of Historic Parks and Gardens.

 Features

 Queen's Park Lodge and three-basin ornamental fountain were both designed by the Harrogate architectural practice H. E. and A. Bown in 1878.

 The park contains a number of facilities, including a café, open-air theatre, children's play area, bowling greens and a tennis court.